 ?>

-- Go to Options -> Permalinks in your Wordpress admin page, and choose an appropriate structure for your links.
+- Go to Options -> Permalinks in your WordPress admin page, and choose an appropriate structure for your links.
 I chose Custom with this pattern:

 /%cateory%/%postname%/